Program

 Scaling GovTech requires capital, confidence and institutional alignment.
 This session explores how blended finance, impact metrics and public-private partnerships can reduce investment risk and create conditions for sustainable growth in GovTech markets.

-• Marina Manzoni, EU Policy Officer at European Commision
+Marina Manzoni, EU Policy Officer, European Commission

 11:25-12:15